microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaServicePrincipalOwner.md

 ```

 This example demonstrates how to add an owner to a service principal.
-You can use `Get-EntraBetServicePrincipal` cmdlet to retrieve a service principal object Id.
+You can use the command `Get-EntraBetaServicePrincipal` to get service principal object Id.
-You can use `Get-EntraBetUser` cmdlet to retrieve a user object Id.
+You can use the command `Get-EntraBetUser` to get user object Id.

-- `ObjectId` parameter specifies the service principal object ID.
+- `-ObjectId` parameter specifies the service principal object ID.
-- `RefObjectId` parameter specifies the user object ID
+- `-RefObjectId` parameter specifies the user object ID.

 ## Parameters